 - Traffic classification: Identifies packets conforming to certain characters according to certain rules. - Map: This switch supports four priority queues.
 The priority queues are labeled as 1(Lowest), 2(Normal), 3(Medium) and 4(Highest), among them the bigger the value, the higher the priority.
 The ingress packets are mapped to four different priority queues based on the QoS modes.
-This switch implements three priority modes based on port, on 802.1P and on DSCP. - Queue scheduling algorithm: When the network is congested, the problem that many packets compete for resources must be solved, usually in the way of queue scheduling.
-In all QoS modes, this switch adopts WRR scheduling algorithm.
-In WRR scheduling algorithm, packets in all the queues are sent in order based on the weight value for each queue and every queue can be assured of a certain service time.
-The weight value indicates the occupied proportion of the resource.
+This switch implements two QoS modes based on port and on 802.1P. - Queue scheduling algorithm: When the network is congested, the problem that many packets compete for resources must be solved, usually in the way of queue scheduling.
+In both port-based and 802.1P QoS modes, this switch adopts Strict-Priority scheduling algorithm.
+In Strict-Priority scheduling algorithm, the queue with higher priority will occupy the whole bandwidth.
+Packets in the queue with lower priority are sent only when the queue with higher priority is empty.